thewriteway/squid-windows/README.md

 **Installation instructions**
 -----------------------------
 * [Download updated forked Squid 7.1 for Windows MSI installer] in the releases page https://github.com/thewriteway/squid-windows/releases/tag/v7.1
-* Run it and click "Next" button till the product is installed
+* Run it and click "Next" button till squid is installed as a service, than configure your browser proxy to point to localhost port 3128

 **Help**
 --------